matrix-org/areweoidcyet/index.md

    </td>
    <td>🚧 <a href="https://github.com/matrix-org/matrix-authentication-service/issues/17">In progress</a>
    </td>
-   <td>❌request is blocked by CORS on web
+   <td>✅ But, request is blocked by CORS on web
    </td>
    <td>❌An API token is required to call the registration endpoint
    </td>